Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 Infused Clove Oil:

-Made by steeping cloves in carrier oil, this is gentler and perfect for home preparation.
-While less concentrated than essential oil.
+Made by infusing cloves in carrier oil, this is gentler and perfect for home preparation.
+While it contains less concentration than pure essential oils.

 How to Make Clove Oil at Home Method